Microbial community and hemorrhoids

 Alternation between hard and soft stool

 An imbalanced gut microbiome leads to uneven microbial metabolic processes.
-Some bacterial groups are overrepresented while others are missing.
-This destabilizes the regulation of water retention and stool structure.
-This can cause phases of very firm stool to alternate with phases of softer or mushy stool.
-Such fluctuations pose a particular challenge for the rectum, as the mucosa and tissue cannot adapt to consistent strain conditions.
-The result is increased sensitivity of the rectal area, even if no independent disease is present.
+Some bacterial groups are overrepresented, while others are missing.
+This causes the regulation of water retention and stool consistency to become unstable.
+This can result in alternating phases of very hard stool with phases of softer or mushy stool.
+Such fluctuations pose a particular challenge for the rectum, as the mucous membrane and tissue cannot adapt to consistent stress conditions.
+The consequence is an increased sensitivity of the rectal area, even if no independent disease is present.

 Both situations increase the mechanical strain during defecation – especially for the rectum.